If there’s one piece of online real estate where you can have complete control over the communication with your audience—it’s email.

 Webinars are the go-to learning platforms today and offer an excellent opportunity to build your email list.
 If you’re a subject matter expert in any field, you can host a free webinar—this can be on a particular topic, or it could be a networking session or a webinar with a panel of speakers.

 The best part about hosting a webinar is people don’t mind signing up for them since they’re free and require little to no investment (except for time).

 As long as you provide enough value in your webinar, people will have no issues giving you their email address in return.

-Here’s how you can host a webinar and add people to your email list through it:
+Here’s how you can host an evergreen webinar and add people to your email list through it:

 - Plan the details of your webinar—topic, platform, date, time, and duration.

 - Create a landing page mentioning all the details for the webinar with a sign-up form.
 Make sure to include a short form with fewer fields—best to have the name and email address only.

 - Promote the webinar on all social media platforms, and spread the word in your network.
 You can also offer some incentives like a free eBook, lifetime access to the recording or access to a Slack community to give your audience a nudge towards signing up.